TrudAX/denistrunin-blog/src/posts/xpptools-devglobal/index.md

 ---
 title: "30 additional methods to the Global class"
 date: "2019-02-13T22:12:03.284Z"
-tags: ["Xpp common"]
+tags: ["Xpp DEVCommon"]
 path: "/xpptools-devglobal"
 featuredImage: "./logo.png"
-excerpt: "Fields list form is an extended version of the standard Show all fields form with the additional features such as displaying all fields with the extended information, comparing and editing"
+excerpt: "Global class is a standard class that contains a lot of small static functions.
+This post describes additional functions that extend it."
 ---

 Global class is a standard class that contains a lot of small static functions.
-This post describes additional functions.
-Class exists in [DEVCommon](https://github.com/TrudAX/XppTools#devcommon-model) model and has a name DEV.
-As a common practice you can copy it into your application as is, or rename it to your model name(e.g. ABC)
+This post describes additional functions that extend it.
+To avoid using prefixes all functions were added into separate static class DEV.
+Class exists in [DEVCommon](https://github.com/TrudAX/XppTools#devcommon-model) model.
+As a common practice, you can copy it into your application as is, or rename it to your model name(e.g. ABC)

 ## DEV class methods

 #### buf2Buf

 Copies one cursor to another using copy by field names(standard *buf2Buf* uses IDs).
 So you copy values between different tables